Also known as: balasana, childs pose, kneeling stretch, resting yoga pose, yoga resting pose

 How to Do Child Pose

-1. Kneel and align: Begin on your knees with big toes touching and knees hip-width or wider; sit back gently onto your heels to establish a stable base.
+1. Kneel and align: Start on your knees with big toes touching and knees hip-width or wider.
+Sit tall and align hips over heels before folding forward.

 Muscle Groups